primait/auth0_ex/README.md

   missing_auth_header_log_level: :warn
 ```

-### I am a DevOps, what do I have to do?
+### Operational requirements

-As a DevOps someone is probably going to ask you to generate a `cache_encryption_key`, which can be generated either running `mix keygen` or using the following snippet:
+To cache tokens on Redis you'll need to generate a `cache_encryption_key`.
+This can be done either by running `mix keygen` or by using the following snippet:

 ```elixir
 :crypto.strong_rand_bytes(32) |> Base.encode64()